Grammar

 public final class Grammar<L, S, C> : GrammarComponent where L : Lexer, S : Selector, C : ConstructResult, L.Char == C.Char, L.Param == S.Param, L.Result == S.Result, S.Param == C.Param, S.Result == C.Result

-describes the syntax of the language to be parsed.
+A Grammar describes the syntax of the language to be parsed.
 Parsing is based on the concept of parameterized local lexing.

-consists of a list of rules, a lexer, a selector, and a specification of how to construct the result of a successful parse.
+A Grammar consists of a list of rules, a lexer, a selector, and a specification of how to construct the result of a successful parse.

 - The

-.
+Rules basically describe a context-free grammar whose nonterminals and terminals are parameterized by an input and an output parameter, each of typeGrammar.Param.
+The computation of these parameters is guided via evaluation functions of typeEvalFunc.
 Note that although context-free grammars require the symbol on the left hand side of a rule to be a nonterminal, here we also allow it to be a terminal instead.
 This enables a form of scannerless parsing. - The

-component makes it possible to associate a terminal with a custom parser.
+Lexercomponent makes it possible to associate a terminal with a custom parser.
 Note that the syntax of terminals can not only be described via this lexer, but can also be described via rules. - The

-component makes it possible to resolve undesired ambiguities arising between terminals starting at the same position, while also allowing to keep desired or unproblematic ambiguities. - The
+Selectorcomponent makes it possible to resolve undesired ambiguities arising between terminals starting at the same position, while also allowing to keep desired or unproblematic ambiguities. - The

 let grammar = Grammar(rules: rules, lexer: lexer, selector: selector, constructResult: constructResult)